 Warning: Don’t fly kites on days where rain or lightning is possible — it’s too dangerous to risk!

 Look for a space that has a large open area without trees, power lines, streets or an airport nearby.
 Beaches, parks, fields, and other wide open spaces are perfect for kite flying.
 The more room you have, the more fun you will have kite flying with kids.

-Please establish rules and teach your children how to be safe before you fly a kite.
 Make sure you talk to your kids about how to fly a kite safely before launch.
-This includes being aware of any surrounding obstacles and basic flying skills.
+This includes basic flying skills and being aware of any surrounding obstacles including brothers and sisters. 😉

 Teach your children hand signals so you don’t have to yell and hope they understand you.
 We use a thumbs up sign to tell our daughter to release the kite, a flat “stop” hand to tell her to freeze right where she is, and finger pointed in whatever direction we want her to go.

 There are several ways to launch a kite depending on the wind conditions, the number of kite fliers available to help, and the age of the fliers.

 How to Fly a Kite: Running Launch

 Young children love to run to launch a kite.
 This is fun for kids, but it is not (I repeat not) the best way to launch.